ErnstHot/TypeScript-for-Max/README.md

 ***TypeScript for Cycling '74 Max / MSP / Jitter***

-Extract this archive in Max' search path.

-Follow this guide to set up Sublime Text and TypeScript: https://cmatskas.com/getting-started-with-typescript-and-sublime-text/
+Compile TypeScript into JavaScript for use in Max.
+Examples show how to use modules and concatenate everything into a single JavaScript file.
 This has not been thoroughly tested and has plenty of TODO's in the definition files, but the grunt work of writing the definitions has been done.
 Expect bugs and missing definitions.

+Follow this guide to set up Sublime Text and TypeScript: https://cmatskas.com/getting-started-with-typescript-and-sublime-text/

 **Included in this archive**